 Internet Draft Signatures

-On November 8th, the Secretariat will start digitally signing Internet-Drafts.
+On November 8th, 2011, the Secretariat started digitally signing Internet-Drafts.
 They are generally signed within a week of submission, following the specification in RFC 5485.

 If you wish to learn more about validating the signature on an Internet-Draft, see our Internet Draft Signature information page.